drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/11_logging_in.md

 ## Forms

 Forms are slightly different.
-What you wwill want to do, is go through the login process yourself, controlling the flow via Sinco instead of directly interacting with the page via your mouse and keyboard.
+What you will want to do, is go through the login process yourself, controlling the flow via Sinco instead of directly interacting with the page via your mouse and keyboard.